 - Visit movie filming spots– ATL is the new Hollywood!
 I’ve gotten lucky a few times in Midtown and stumbled upon film locations- one Marvel film, Dynasty, and Ozark!
 If you get really into it, you can go to the Goat Farm Arts center and Swan House to see Hunger Games sets, and stalk the restaurants mentioned in Netflix favorites Dynasty and Love is Blind (definitely not speaking from experience LOL)!

 - Visit the graves of Margaret Mitchell and Bobby Jones at Oakland Cemetery: Oakland cemetery is beautiful and full of local history.
 If you go, read my post on visiting and where to get the best pancakes right around the corner.

 - Go to a local farmer’s market: Piedmont Park is my favorite, but Delkab’s farmer’s market is a local favorite due its size.
 I also love the one in Marietta, outside of ATL!

 - Go shopping at Atlantic Station & visit the Millennium Gate Museum: Atlantic Station is a great outdoor shopping center that has a local market on Saturday’s with cute finds and great retail and a lawn with events like outdoor movies and fitness classes.

 What is your favorite thing to do in Atlanta?
+Have you done any of these top 20 things to do in Atlanta like a local?
 Let me know in the comments!